Nubisa/JXPanel/notes.markdown

 - for now users/plans/ domains visibility is set to database.getXXXByUserName, and this prevents seeing  e.g. users on the same level (having the same parent plan) since we dont have plan aliases implemented

-- IP adresses - how to use them?
-Right now they are defined on domains' form.
-Should they be maybe on plan's form?

 - switching plan for the user!
     -- moving home directory
     -- suspending subplans